-Purpose: Provide a programmatic interface to the processor and platform information logged by SAL with respect to the machine state at the time of the MCAs, INITs or CMCs.
+Purpose: Provide a programmatic interface to the processor and platform information logged by SAL with respect to the machine state at the time of the MCAs, INITs, CMCs or Corrected Platform events.

 Conventions: Standard.
-Calla able by the OS in virtual or physical mode.
+Callable by the OS in virtual or physical mode.

 Arguments: Argument Description

 func_id Function ID of SAL_GET_STATE_INFO call within the list of SAL procedures.

 type The type of information being requested:

-0 - MCA information
+0 - MCA event information

-1 - INIT information
+1 - INIT event information

-2 - CMC information
+2 - Processor CMC event information

+3 - Corrected Platform Event information

 Other values are reserved

-sub-type The type of machine check state information being requested:

-0 - Processor information
+Reserved 0

-1 - Platform information

-Other values are reserved

 memaddr Memory address of the buffer where the requested information should be written

 Reserved 0

 Returns: Return Value Description

 status Return status of SAL_GET_STATE_INFO

 total_len Size in bytes of the error information returned to the caller

 Reserved 0

 Reserved 0

 Status: Status Value Description

 0 Call completed without error

 1 Call completed without error but some information was lost due to overflow

 -2 Invalid Argument

 -3 Call completed with error

+-4 Virtual address not registered

+-5 No information available

+Description: This procedure of \mathbf{P} and

-This procedure enables the OS (and diagnostic software) to gather information obtained by SAL with respect to the machine state at the time of MCAs, INITs and CMCs.
+Description: This procedure enables the OS (and diagnostic software) to gather information obtained by SAL with respect to the machine state at the time of MCAs, INITs, Processor CMCs or Corrected Platform events.